ticsea/A-THIED-HAND/README.md

 <details>
 <summary>EN</summary>
-  ### **QuickPick Introduction**
+ QuickPickMe
-**——So many chests, I don’t want to open them one by one and pick items one by one.
-It's exhausting!
-I!
-Want!
-To be free!!!
-Save my brain juice!
-AAAA**
+  --Optimize the lazy experience and free the brain

 #### **🔹 Product Positioning**
 QuickPick is a mod focused on **enhancing the exploration experience**, QuickPick streamlines your Minecraft gameplay by reducing the hassle of manually transferring items between containers and your inventory.
 Whenever you open any container, the mod scans for items that match what you already carry and quickly moves them into your inventory.
-This saves you time and keeps your items organized, so you can focus more on adventuring and crafting.
+This saves you time and keeps your items organized, so you can focus more on adventuring and fighting.

 #### **🔹 Core Features**
-- **Auto-transfer items**: When opening a chest, items already present in your inventory will be automatically transferred.
+- **Optimize Treasure Chest Exploration**: When opening a chest, items already present in your inventory will be automatically transferred.

 #### **🔹 Keybind**
 - Use <kbd>H</kbd> to toggle the mod on and off.